kit-algo/fpt-editing/README.md

 If the graph can be solved, the solution will be written in the same directory as the graph.
 The filename is derived from the original name and indicates the algorithm choices and number of edits.
 The set of currently edited or marked edges is also written.
 Both graphs are written in METIS and DOT format.
 In addition a graph in DOT format is written, highlighting changes made and edges marked.
 Writing solutions to disk can be disabled with ``-W`` or ``--no-write``.

 We recommend redirecting the output to a file when outputting JSON.
 JSON fragments can be assembled into a valid JSON object by using the helper scrip ``./eval2json input_file(s) > output_file``.
-The JSON file can then be converted into a sqlite database by ``json2db.py json_file sqlite_file``.
+The JSON file can then be converted to CSV using ``json2csv csv_file json_file(s)``, the ``json2csv`` binary can be compiled using CMake.
-``plot.r`` provides R functions for loading JSON and database files and creating various plots from their data.
-We recommend using the database as R has some serious problems loading larger JSON files.
+``bio_plot.py`` produces most plots, ``bio_qtm_plot.py`` the comparison plots for the QTM heuristic and ``bio_stats.py`` produces various statistics.
+``social_table.py`` produces the comparison table for the social networks.
+``cluster_analysis.py`` contains the code for comparing the solutions on the social network instances, this script might need to be adjusted for the actual path to the solutions.
+This needs the current version of NetworKit.
+The ``run_qtm.py`` script contains the code for executing the QTM heuristic on all given graphs.
+This script outputs the CSV that is needed for ``bio_qtm_plot.py``.
+QTM is available in the NetworKit fork at https://github.com/michitux/networkit/tree/upstream/qtm/networkit (note that this fork unfortunately does not contain the features required for ``cluster_analysis.py``).
+All scripts but ``cluster_analysis.py`` use an argument parser that will also print a help listing all required and optional parameters when run without arguments.

 ### HACKING

 In the main source directory ``src/`` contains the files for configuration (``config.hpp``), command line parsing (``main.cpp``), setting up the individual experiments (``Run_impl.hpp``), templates used by the build system (``*.tpp``) and some general utility.
 Components are in subdirectories named after their type.
-The interface each component should adhere to can be found in ``src/Interfaces/``.

 The code relies on templates instead of inheritance/polymorphism as we observed a 35% increase in running time using the latter.
 However, when simply adding components, the interface and the existing components should serve as sufficient example on how the templates are intended to be used.
-The more messy ones (implementation of ``Finder::Feeder`` and ``Run_impl``) shouldn't need to be touched.
+The more messy ones (implementation of ``Run_impl``) shouldn't need to be touched.
 Don't forget to add a new component to ``src/choices.hpp`` and ``src/config.hpp``; not adding them will lead to build failures or the build process ignoring the new components.

 - Conventions
 	- Every function that is a loop or recursion and the callbacks called by them return a boolean signaling whether it should continue executing.
 Receiving ``true`` from a callback means the function should stop looping resp. recursing and return ``true`` as well.
 Currently these functions are:
 		* ``Editor::<any>.edit``
-		* ``Finder::<any>.find`` with callback ``Consumer.next`` and their ``…_near`` variants
+		* ``Finder::<any>.find`` and their ``…_near`` variants with their callback parameter
 		* Helper functions ``Finder::for_all_edges_ordered`` and ``Finder::for_all_edges_unordered`` and their lambda parameter